Ronde Barber: College career

 Barber received an athletic scholarship to attend the University of Virginia, where he played for the Virginia Cavaliers football team.
-He redshirted the 1993 season and played for the Cavaliers from the 1994 to 1996 seasons as a defensive back.
+He redshirted the 1993 season and played for the Cavaliers from the 1994 to 1996 seasons as a cornerback.
 He was also a kick returner in 1994 and 1996; in 1994, Barber returned 10 kickoffs for 171 yards, and in 1996, he returned 3 for 36 yards.
 As a defensive back, Barber made 15 interceptions returned for 112 yards in his career with Virginia: 8 for 56 yards in 1994, 4 for 18 yards in 1995, and 3 for 38 yards in 1996.
 The Atlantic Coast Conference (ACC) recognized Barber as Freshman of the Year after the 1994 season, and Barber earned first-team All-ACC honors in all his three seasons with Virginia.
 Barber was part of the Virginia teams that won the 1994 Independence Bowl and December 1995 Peach Bowl.
 After his junior season in 1996, Barber declared for the 1997 NFL draft.
 Barber graduated from Virginia in 1997 with a bachelor's degree in commerce with an emphasis in marketing.
 During Barber's time at UVa, he was a member of the IMP Society, one of the university's secret societies.